This is a great time of the year to review what monies are owed to you – remember you are not in the business of lending money!

 - Customers may have paid, however the payment hasn’t been allocated against their sales account and will need to be corrected.

 - The customer is simply not going to pay and the debt will need to be written off.

 - The customer will pay but you haven’t been successful in obtaining the money off them.
 There is no action that needs to be taken in your software however you should try and get this money in before 31 March.
 No action is required in your software.

-The information provided here is of a general nature for New Zealanders and should not be your only source of information.
+The information provided here is of a general nature for Australians and should not be your only source of information.
 Please consult an experienced and registered tax agent as each small business’s circumstance will vary.